oopcodecom/discounts/README.md

 docker-compose version 1.17.1+

+for local usage need to turn off your apache2 and mysql services

 ## Installation:
 1. linux terminal: git clone https://github.com/bog-h/discounts.git
 2. Add in your hosts file a new host: 127.0.0.1      discounts.local